 Classes and Degree Programs

 Not all degree programs are offered on all campuses.
 Please refer to the Degrees & Programs Listing to see which degrees are offered on which campus.
-You may need to take classes on other campuses or transition to another campus to complete your degree.
+You may need to take classes on other campuses or complete a degree or campus transfer in order to complete your degree.
 In addition, you are not guaranteed a class schedule at particular times or locations.